Smartphone Anti-virus Recommendations

-Currently, UD does not have a site license for an antivirus application for smartphones.
-However, based on a number of evaluations, here are our recommendations.
+Currently, UD does not have a site license for an anti-virus application for smartphones.

 Do Android™ smartphones get viruses?

 Yes, the Android operating system is relatively open and can get infected when apps are downloaded.
 Google had to remove 50 apps that had DroidDream attached, malware that passed sensitive data such as passwords to a remote server.
-Our antivirus recommendation for an Android smartphone is Lookout Mobile Security Free.
+And in June 2014, ransomeware trojans appeared for the first time.
+Our anti-virus recommendation for an Android smartphone is Lookout Mobile Security Free.

 Do BlackBerry® smartphones get viruses?